HenryZxTan/Domain-Price-Unwithholder/README.md

 # Domain.com.au Price Unwithholder
-Luckily for you and me, Domain.com.au does not truly withhold sold prices on their listings.
-It is right there in the page source if you look for it.
+Luckily for you and me, Domain.com.au does not truly withhold sold prices of their property listings.
+Often, it can be found in the page source.
 So here is a simple, zero-API browser extension that automatically exposes hidden 'Price Withheld' sale values and prior agent guide prices ("exactPrice" and "exactPriceV2") directly on Domain property listings.

 I'm a complete noob to this type of programming.
 So I enlisted the help of Gemini.
 Yay for trillion-dollar infrastructure, am I rite...